 - Emotional and Psychological Depth – Works that evoke symbolic introspection and surreal transformations are particularly desirable among collectors and institutions, ensuring high resale value.

-Given its historical significance, auction performance, and the increasing demand for Dalí’s psychologically immersive works, Spectre du Soir sur la Plage remains a top-tier investment for 2025 and beyond.
+Given its historical significance, auction performance, and the increasing demand for Dalí’s psychologically immersive works, Spectre du Soir sur la Plage is a top-tier investment to watch in 2026 and beyond.

 Maison pour Érotomane – Auction Price: $4.7 Million

-The work is notable for its sharp, surrealist precision, demonstrating Dalí’s mastery of light, shadow, and architectural perspective.
+The work is striking for its sharp surrealist precision, showing Dalí’s full command of light, shadow, and architectural perspective all at once.

-Maison pour Érotomane belongs to a period in which Dalí experimented heavily with themes of eroticism, paranoia, and transformation, making it a valuable example of his psychological surrealism.
+Maison pour Érotomane belongs to a period when Dalí was pushing hard into themes of eroticism, paranoia, and transformation, making it a valuable example of his psychological surrealism at its most concentrated.

 Auction History and Market Value

-On February 28, 2018, Maison pour Érotomane was sold for £3.5 million ($4.7 million) at Sotheby’s London, placing it among Dalí’s mid-to-high-value surrealist works.
-The painting’s final price met expectations, reinforcing the market’s consistent demand for Dalí’s psychologically immersive compositions.
-To gauge its investment trajectory, we can compare it with other Dalí paintings that explore psychological symbolism and surrealist architecture:
+On February 28, 2018, Maison pour Érotomane sold for £3.5 million, roughly $4.7 million, at Sotheby’s London, placing it among Dalí’s mid-to-high-value surrealist works.
+The final price met expectations and reinforced the market’s consistent demand for Dalí’s psychologically immersive compositions.
+Comparing it with other Dalí paintings that explore psychological symbolism and surrealist architecture helps frame its investment trajectory.

 - “Couple aux têtes pleines de nuages” (1937) – Sold for $11.5 million in 2020.